flavienbwk/purifier/README.md

 # Purifier

-Purifier is a very simple and powerful PHP class that allows to purify an HTML or BBcode input, authorize or delete the URLs you want, convert HTML to BBCode, and enable or disable JS scripts.
+Purifier is a very simple and powerful PHP class that allows to purify an HTML or BBcode input, authorize or delete the URLs you want, convert BBCode to HTML, and enable or disable JS scripts.

 ***
 ## Class Purify for HTML